kiravspace/SAIO/README.md

 SAIO - Swift all in one
 ==================
 This is the script for SAIO installation.
+Reference from [OpenStack SAIO](http://docs.openstack.org/developer/swift/development_saio.html).

 ## Support OS